minishift/minishift/README.md

 Starting local OpenShift cluster...
 OpenShift is available at https://192.168.99.100:8443.

-$ oc run hello-minishift --image=gcr.io/google_containers/echoserver:1.4 --port=8080 --expose --service-overrides='{"apiVersion": "v1", "spec": {"type": "NodePort"}}'
+$ oc create -f hello-openshift.json
+pod "hello-openshift" created
+You have exposed your service on an external port on all nodes in your cluster.
+If you want to expose this service to the external internet, you may need to set up firewall rules for the service port(s) (tcp:31616) to serve traffic.

-service "hello-minishift" created
+See http://releases.k8s.io/release-1.2/docs/user-guide/services-firewalls.md for more details. service "hello-openshift" created

-deploymentconfig "hello-minishift" created
+# NOTE: Ignore above warning.
+Only for production use.

-# We have now launched an echoserver pod but we have to wait until the pod is up before curling/accessing it
+# We have now launched 'hello-openshift' pod but we have to wait until the pod is up before curling/accessing it
 # via the exposed service.
-# To check whether the pod is up and running we can use the following:
+# To check whether the pod is up and running we can use the following command:
 $ oc get pod
-NAME                              READY     STATUS              RESTARTS   AGE hello-minishift-3383150820-vctvh   1/1       ContainerCreating   0          3s
+NAME                      READY     STATUS    RESTARTS   AGE docker-registry-1-1lbfl   1/1       Running   0          2h

-# We can see that the pod is still being created from the ContainerCreating status
-$ oc get pod
-NAME                              READY     STATUS    RESTARTS   AGE hello-minishift-3383150820-vctvh   1/1       Running   0          13s
+hello-openshift           1/1       Running   0          3s

-# We can see that the pod is now Running and we will now be able to curl it:
+# Once the pod is running then we can able to curl it as:
-$ curl $(minishift service hello-minishift --url) CLIENT VALUES: client_address=192.168.99.1 command=GET real path=/
+$ curl $(minishift service hello-openshift --url) Hello OpenShift!

-...
+# Stop cluster as:
 $ minishift stop
 Stopping local OpenShift cluster...
 Stopping "minishift"...